onap/policy-parent/docs/development/devtools/pap-s3p.rst

 - **Check PdpGroup Query** - makes a PdpGroup query request and verifies that PdpGroup is in the ACTIVE state.
 - **Deploy defaultDomain Policy** - deploys the policy defaultDomain in the existing PdpGroup
 - **Check status of defaultGroup** - checks the status of defaultGroup PdpGroup with the defaultDomain policy 1.0.0.
+- **Check PdpGroup Audit defaultGroup** - checks the audit information for the defaultGroup PdpGroup.
+- **Check PdpGroup Audit Policy (defaultGroup)** - checks the audit information for the defaultGroup PdpGroup with the defaultDomain policy 1.0.0.
 - **Create/Update PDP Group** - creates a new PDPGroup named sampleGroup.
 - **Check PdpGroup Query** - makes a PdpGroup query request and verifies that 2 PdpGroups are in the ACTIVE state and defaultGroup has a policy deployed on it.
 - **Deployment Update sampleDomain** - deploys the policy sampleDomain in sampleGroup PdpGroup using pap api
 - **Check status of sampleGroup** - checks the status of the sampleGroup PdpGroup.
 - **Check status of PdpGroups** - checks the status of both PdpGroups.
 - **Check PdpGroup Query** - makes a PdpGroup query request and verifies that the defaultGroup has a policy defaultDomain deployed on it and sampleGroup has policy sampleDomain deployed on it.
+- **Check Audit** - checks the audit information for all PdpGroups.
 - **Check Consolidated Health** - checks the consolidated health status of all policy components.
 - **Check Deployed Policies** - checks for all the deployed policies using pap api.
 - **Undeploy Policy sampleDomain** - undeploys the policy sampleDomain from sampleGroup PdpGroup using pap api